Unless otherwise specified, new clusters on Astro are created with a set of default AWS resources that should be suitable for most use cases.

 Read the following document for a reference of our default resources as well as supported cluster configurations.

 |Resource||Description||Quantity/ Default Size||Configurable|

-|EKS Cluster||An EKS cluster is required to run the Astro Data Plane, which hosts the resources and data required to execute Airflow tasks.||1x|
+|EKS Cluster||An EKS cluster is required to run the Astro data plane, which hosts the resources and data required to execute Airflow tasks.||1x|

-|RDS for PostgreSQL Instance||The RDS instance is the primary database of the Astro Data Plane.
-It hosts a metadata database for each Airflow Deployment hosted on the EKS cluster.||1x db.r5.large||✔️|
+|RDS for PostgreSQL Instance||The RDS instance is the primary database of the Astro data plane.
+It hosts a metadata database for each Deployment in the cluster.||1x db.r5.large||✔️|

-|Elastic IPs||Elastic IPs are required for connectivity with the Control Plane, and other public services.||2x|
+|Elastic IPs||Required for connectivity with the Astro control plane and other public services.||2x|

 |Subnets||Subnets are provisioned in 2 different Availability Zones (AZs) for redundancy, with 1 public and 1 private subnet per AZ.
 Public subnets are required for the NAT and Internet gateways, while private subnets are required for EC2 nodes.||2x /26 (public) and 1x /20 + 1x /21 (private)||✔️|

-|Internet Gateway||Required for connectivity with the Control Plane and other public services.||1x|
+|Internet Gateway||Required for connectivity with the control plane and other public services.||1x|

 |NAT Gateways||NAT Gateways translate outbound traffic from private subnets to public subnets.||2x|